patrikspiess/demo_patrikspiess/README.md

 ### Pushing Git Tags

-After a git tag hes been created it hat to be pushed to the remote repository:
+After a git tag has been created it has to be pushed to the remote repository:

     git push origin <tag_name>